codeandtheory/strategy-dashboard-new/ELVEX_HOROSCOPE_SETUP.md

 **Note:** This is a global setting in your Elvex account, not per-assistant.

-### 3. Optional: Custom Base URL
+### 4. Optional: Custom Base URL
 If you're using a custom Elvex instance:

 ```bash
 ELVEX_BASE_URL=https://api.elvex.ai  # Optional, defaults to this
 ```

-## No Assistant Configuration Needed
+## Assistant Configuration

-Unlike deck processing (which uses `/v1/assistants/{id}/process`), horoscope generation uses:
+Horoscope generation uses the Elvex Assistant API (same pattern as deck talk):
-- `/v1/chat/completions` - Direct OpenAI-compatible chat API
+- `/v0/apps/{assistantId}/versions/{version}/text/generate` - Assistant API for text transformation
-- `/v1/images/generations` - Direct OpenAI-compatible images API
+- `/v1/images/generations` - Images API for image generation

-These are **direct API calls** that don't require creating or configuring an assistant in Elvex.
-The prompts are built dynamically in the code based on user profile data.
+The assistant receives a prompt that includes:
+- System instructions (transform to Co-Star style, return JSON)
+- The horoscope transformation request with Cafe Astrology text
+- JSON structure requirements

+You can configure the assistant in Elvex dashboard to optimize for this use case, or use the same assistant as deck talk if it's flexible enough.

 ## What Gets Sent (Summary)